OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFirmwareManager.rst

         manager implementation may implement separate processes for different components, but in each case the interface is the same.
 The active interface consists of this method and the methods 03m03 AddImageData, 03m04 VerifyImage and 03m05 EndActiveImageUpdate.
-The return value indicates if starting the active update succeeded.

         This method has id ``3.3``.